tlwl19/EGL314/README.md

 <br>

-Likewise, if you acheive a score of 4, the grid will turn white and the game will end.
+Likewise, if you acheive a score of 4, the grid will turn white, 'YOU WIN' will appear and the game will end.

 ![](Demo%20Pics/HoroWin.png)
 *Win the game with a maximum of 4 points*

 <br>

 You can click on the Reset Game button to start over

 ![](Demo%20Pics/HoroReset.png)
 *Reset game*